 These predictions are important, as they help publishers better prepare for the future.
 What’s more interesting, however, is discovering how people who are already consuming digital magazines are enjoying their experiences.

 If you’re looking to stay ahead of your competitors by following the digital magazine publishing trends like we do, here are some reports to keep your eyes on.
-By the end of March, we should see updates to most of these reports with 2019 data we can use in 2020.

 The MPA describes the Factbook as “one of the most widely sourced and relied upon tools in our industry for both print and digital magazines.
-The Factbook features noteworthy research, useful statistics and compelling facts that articulate how magazine media is unique and its effectiveness compared to other media.”
+The Factbook features noteworthy research, useful statistics, and compelling facts that articulate how magazine media is unique and its effectiveness compared to other media.”

-Twice a year, the AAM releases a (paid member-only) report detailing the circulation numbers of every magazine that reports in.
+Additionally, twice a year, the Alliance for Audited Media releases a (paid member-only)Snapshot report detailing the circulation numbers of every magazine that reports in.
 The resulting information tells publishers how sales and subscriptions are faring – including which magazines are increasing digital magazine subscriptions.
 That is, any who report their digital circulation numbers.
 This report is often reported on by the MPA and other industry news sources.

-The Content Marketing Institute releases benchmarks, budgets and trends in two separate annual reports – one for B2B companies and one for B2C.
+The Content Marketing Institute releases benchmarks, budgets, and trends in two separate annual reports – one for B2B companies and one for B2C.
 Although this isn’t publisher-specific, their insights apply to all industries.

 HubSpot says this annual report is “more than survey data,” but it really focuses on what online publishers are doing to drive traffic.
-Focuses are content, SEO and social media.
+Focuses are content, SEO, and social media.

 Michael Stelzner’s annual report focuses specifically on social media and the current trends that are launching brands forward or backward.
-You can see which platforms worthy of expanding into without needing to test them all out for yourself.
+You can see which platforms are worthy of expanding into without needing to test them all out for yourself.

 This HTML-based “report” is accessible all year long and is constantly updated with the latest Google Algorithm updates.
 This is particularly useful for digital magazine publishers because as you watch your own analytics you can compare and see which algorithm updates may have impacted your highs and lows.

 If you want to know which topics and niches grew most during the year, Google’s “Year in Search” covers all of that.